Coaching and Tutoring Venue:

 - Student or students do not attend their scheduled lesson (or miss lessons without prior notice), despite coach/tutor’s reminders via telephone and/or email.

-- A parent or student is dissatisfied with their or their child’s result or an assessment or an exam, and blames the coach or tutor for being the sole reason for this undesirable result.
-A reminder that our approach to learning is not Performance-based.
+- A parent or student is dissatisfied with their or their child’s result or an assessment or an exam and blames the coach or tutor for being the sole reason for this undesirable result.
+A reminder that our approach to learning is not Performance-based nor should be based upon an undesirable exam result.
+As stated in our teaching philosophies, learning should be a journey, not a destination and not be based upon an exam result.
 Assessment or examination outcomes are the result of a combination of factors, not just the quality of the coach or tutor’s lessons.
-Other factors include: the attitude and academic approach of the student towards their studies, both in the lesson and during their own study or practice regime, as well as the support of parent/s.
+Other factors include: the attitude, effort and academic approach of the student towards their studies, both in the lesson and during their own study or practice regime, as well as the support of parent/s.

 - For Life Coaching: Life Coaching lessons will be terminated by the tutor or coach if the students’ needs are of a serious, complex or life-threatening nature, beyond the expertise that life coaching offers.
 A counsellor, psychologist or psychiatrist will be recommended.